 List Category Posts

 Use this plugin mainly to create a sitemap for my website.
-Google wants to see all websites using sitemap where a person can access every article on your site from one page.
+Google wants to see all websites using a sitemap where a person can access every article on your site from one page.

 Having a sitemap on your site not only helps to keep you in Google’s good books, it helps them to crawl your site and index your pages more easily.